Statue of Liberty: Fundraising

-Fundraising in the US for the pedestal had begun in 1882.
+Fundraising in the U.S. for the pedestal had begun in 1882.
 The committee organized a large number of money-raising events.
 As part of one such effort, an auction of art and manuscripts, poet Emma Lazarus was asked to donate an original work.
 She initially declined, stating she could not write a poem about a statue.
 At the time, she was also involved in aiding refugees to New York who had fled antisemitic pogroms in eastern Europe.
 These refugees were forced to live in conditions that the wealthy Lazarus had never experienced.
 She saw a way to express her empathy for these refugees in terms of the statue.
 The resulting sonnet, "The New Colossus", including the lines "Give me your tired, your poor/Your huddled masses yearning to breathe free", is uniquely identified with the Statue of Liberty in American culture and is inscribed on a plaque in its museum.
+Lazarus's poem contrasted the classical Colossus of Rhodes as a frightening symbol, with the new "American colossus" as a "beacon to the lost and hopeless".

 Even with these efforts, fundraising lagged.
 Grover Cleveland, the governor of New York, vetoed a bill to provide $50,000 for the statue project in 1884.
 An attempt the next year to have Congress provide $100,000, sufficient to complete the project, also failed.
 The New York committee, with only $3,000 in the bank, suspended work on the pedestal.
 With the project in jeopardy, groups from other American cities, including Boston and Philadelphia, offered to pay the full cost of erecting the statue in return for relocating it.